nettstudio/text.openfx.no/nucoda.md

 2. Copy `TextOFXNucoda.ofx.bundle` from the extracted folder into `C:\Program Files\Common Files\OFX\Plugins\`.
 3. Launch Nucoda.
 TextOFX should now be available as an effect under `Text/Text Generator`.

+# Limitations

+Nucoda has limited support for OpenFX string parameters.
+This limits the usability of the text input user interface.
+As a workaround use the text file option in TextOFX (edit text in notepad or similar).

+If you want proper text input contact [Filmworkz](https://filmworkz.com/nucoda/) and request support for `kOfxParamStringIsMultiLine` in Nucoda.

 # Fonts

 Nucoda will scan for new fonts on each launch.